arindammishra1999/YYC-beeswax-APp/README.md

 2. Create a new branch to work on the changes by using the command ```git checkout -b <ticket-name>```.
 Branches should follow the naming convention used on the team Jira, such as ```git checkout -b cp-7```.
 3. Do all of the necessary coding and testing of the feature within this branch, using ```git add``` and ```git commit``` to save your progress.
 4. Once the feature is complete and has been thoroughly tested, use ```git push``` to push these changes to this repository.
 You will likely need to set the upstream branch after running this command.
 5. Go to GitHub and open a new pull request to merge the branch into the main branch.
 Write a title and description for the feature and assign a team member who did not work on the feature to review the changes.
-Then create the pull request.
+The pull request should be named with the following format: "branch: jira ticket name" - for example: "cp-10: create home page" Then create the pull request.
 6. Once your pull request is approved the changes will be merged into the main branch.